isi-nlp/ai2/README.md

 - python >= 3.7
 - `pip install -r requirements.txt`
-- `pip install transformers` if you are using transformers's model.
+- `pip install transformers==2.2.0` if you are using transformers's model.

 ## Baseline models